Gwion/GwionTour/src/functions.md

 the `fun` keyword denotes the start of a function declaration.

 the *return type* of the function follows.
-here the function returns nothing, so it is declared as `void`.
+here the function returns nothing, we declare it as `void`.

 After that there is the function name, `play` in this case.